David Cardoso

-David Rui de Kong Cardoso (born 13 December 1994) is a Macanese professional footballer who most recently played as a defensive midfielder for Chiangrai United.
+David Rui de Kong Cardoso (born 13 December 1994) is a Macanese professional footballer who most recently plays as a defensive midfielder for Anadia.

 Club career

 On 28 January 2017, Cardoso made his professional debut with Braga B in a 2016–17 LigaPro match against Cova da Piedade.

 On 31 January 2019, Bordeaux announced that they had signed Cardoso to a 2.5-year contract.